12 Things to Do in Luxembourg City

 I heard some lovely key playing in the background of the movie that is my life as I stumbled upon this…

-P.S. – Luxembourg has (crappy) pianos all over the city that you’ll hear people playing sometimes (including me, and if you heard my rusty musical skills this past May – I apologize)
+P.S. – Luxembourg has (crappy) pianos all over the city that you’ll hear people playing sometimes (including me, and if you heard my rusty musical skills in May 2019 – I apologize).

 2. Adolph’s Bridge